CLE first city building to install “Green Roofs”

 Opened in 1925, this historic, publically owned airport is the perfect location for the first green roof project on a City owned building because of its importance to the environment, community, and visibility to visitors in high-traffic locations at CLE.

-This project contributes significantly to implementing the Cleveland Climate Action Plan and the Sustainable Cleveland Municipal Action Plan, both launched in 2013 by Mayor Frank G. Jackson, as well as CLE’s storm water management and sustainability goals for its own operations.
+This project contributes significantly to implementing the Cleveland Climate Action Plan and the Sustainable Cleveland Municipal Action Plan, as well as CLE’s storm water management and sustainability goals for its own operations.

 Furthermore, Sustainable Cleveland 2019 is a 10-year initiative to engage people from all walks of life to create a “green city on a blue lake.”
 This U.S. EPA and Ohio EPA Clean Water Act grant funded project was initiated in 2015, the “Year of Clean Water” and completed in 2017 the “Year of Vibrant Green Space” for the Sustainable Cleveland initiative.
 This will serve as a demonstration project, serving as an inspiration for individuals, private companies, and other cities in Northeast Ohio to help clean our waterways, air, and living spaces.